vagarwal87/Xpresso/README.md

 # Xpresso: Predicting gene expression levels from genomic sequence

-This repository is intended to accompany our manuscript and enhance the reproducibility of our results.
+This repository is intended to accompany our publication, primarily to enhance the reproducibility of our results.
 For more information please refer to:

 Agarwal V, Shendure J. [Predicting mRNA abundance directly from genomic sequence using deep convolutional neural networks](https://www.biorxiv.org/content/10.1101/416685v2).
-2020. _Cell Reports_.
+2020. **_Cell Reports_**.

 These tools can be used in a variety of organisms and cell types of interest to: